gadianton/so4t_scim_user_deletion/README.md

 * Navigate to the directory where you unpacked the files
 * Install the dependencies: `python3 -m pip install -r requirements.txt --trusted-host pypi.org --trusted-host pypi.python.org --trusted-host files.pythonhosted.org`

-> NOTE: Depending on your installation of Python, you may need to use `python` or `py` instead of `python3` in the commands above.
-You can check which command to use by running `python --version` or `py --version` in your terminal.
+> NOTE: Depending on your installation of Python, you may need to use `python` or `py` instead of `python3` in the command above.
+If `python3` is not a recognized command, you can check which command to use by running `python --version` or `py --version` in your terminal and seeing which responds with the installed Python version.

 **Enabling and Authenticating SCIM**